socfortress/LINUX-IPTABLES-IP-UNBLOCK-COPILOT-ACTION/README.md

-## Unblock-IP-iptables
+## IPTABLES-IP-UnBlock.sh

-This script unblocks a specified IP address using iptables, providing a JSON-formatted output for integration with security tools like OSSEC/Wazuh.
+This script unblocks a specified IP address using iptables, providing a JSON-formatted output for integration with your SIEM.

 ### Overview

-The `Unblock-IP-iptables` script checks if an IP address is currently blocked by an iptables DROP rule and removes the rule if present.
+The `IPTABLES-IP-UnBlock.sh` script checks if an IP address is currently blocked by an iptables DROP rule and removes the rule if present.
 It logs all actions and outputs the result in JSON format for active response workflows.

 ### Script Details